BBC Prime: Availability

+BBC Prime carried subtitles in multiple European and Asian languages.

-A similar channel, called BBC Japan, launched in Japan on 1 December 2004, but ceased broadcasting on 30 April 2006 owing to problems with its local distributor.
+A similar channel, BBC Japan, launched on 1 December 2004 but closed on 30 April 2006.

 Replacement

-In September 2006 it was announced that the BBC Prime brand was to be phased out and replaced by BBC Entertainment, one of a number of new international channels planned by BBC Worldwide.
+In September 2006, it was announced that BBC Prime would be replaced by BBC Entertainment.

-The process began with the Asian services, which switched on 6 October 2006, followed by the South African service on 1 September 2008.
-BBC Prime was completely replaced by BBC Entertainment on 11 November 2009.
+The transition began with the Asian services on 6 October 2006, followed by South Africa on 1 September 2008.
+BBC Prime was fully replaced on 11 November 2009.